 Due to some major conflicts with our teaching schedules, weekly department meetings with all three Biology faculty took place much less frequently throughout the academic year than in years past.
-We hope as the 2021-2022 academic year returns to more normal post-COVID, the three faculty can find a time to meet at least bi-monthly.
-As mainly use of 100- and 200-level classes, one upper division courses, and the MFT for our assessment as part of the Biology Program, discussions during the generation of this report were based around whether to assess at least one of our objectives (possibly Objective 3) using the required Field courses.
-In addition, now that we have a full-time faculty teaching the required Anatomy & Physiology courses, with Human A & P offered on a yearly basis, it may be time to begin assessing those courses.
-In addition, this will be the third year for our full-time Chemistry faculty, this means we could assess some of the chemistry courses that are part of our core requirements as well.
-A comprehensive review of our Curriculum and Assessment maps will occur prior to the fall 2021 semester to make some possible changes and to ensure every faculty is satisfied with their respective course-specific components of the assessment of the program.
+We mainly use of 100- and 200-level classes and the MFT for our assessment and have very few upper division courses as part of our assessment of the Biology Program.
+Current discussions during the generation of this report is that we may begin to assess at least one of our objectives (possibly Objective 3) using the required Field courses and now that we have a full-time faculty teaching the required Anatomy & Physiology courses, Physics courses, and Chemistry courses, we may want to consider assessing those as well.
+A comprehensive review of our Curriculum and Assessment maps will occur prior to the Fall 2021 semester to make some possible changes to ensure everyone is satisfied with their respective course-specific components of the assessment of the program.

 For a professions-oriented mission statement, we are satisfied with current preparation of our students, especially when you look at where our students are matriculating following graduation.
 Therefore, we feel only minor changes in our assessment are needed to accurately measure success of the Biology Program.
-Although we do feel strongly that writing one Assessment Report and combining the B.A. and B.S. students would be a much truer assessment of the Biology program as a whole and it would eliminate many "not met" benchmarks that are solely due to the extremely low sample sizes in the B.A. program.
+Although we do feel strongly that writing one Assessment Report and combining the B.A. and B.S. students would be a much truer assessment of the Biology program as a whole the core course requirements between the degree programs only differ in that BS majors are required to take two semesters of Physics (with lab).
+In addition, we teach our Biology students as a whole, and not as whether they are a BA, BS PreMed, or BS PreVet, so it would be nice not to keep separating these report and it could possibly eliminate many of the "not met" benchmarks that are solely due to the extremely low sample sizes in the B.A. program.